Education Hub

 9. Get your ducts cleaned

-If you’re ready to hunker down for the winter and haven’t had your ducts cleaned in a few years or you’ve had recent renovations, now is a great time to get your ducts cleaned.
-We recommend every 3-5 years.
+If you’re ready to hunker down for the winter and haven’t had your ducts cleaned in a few years or you’ve had recent renovations, now is a great time to get your ducts cleaned by A1.
+We will also sanitize all your air ducts with safe, non-toxic botanical ingredients.

 10. Clean dryer vents